denoland/std/hash/README.md

 > ⚠️ **Warning:** Many of these supported algorithms have known security
 > weaknesses, but are included in this module as they may be required for
 > compatibility with existing systems.
 If you are free to pick an algorithm, be
-> sure you're using one that's still believed to secure for your use case.
-If
+> sure you're using one that doesn't have any known weaknesses that could
-> you're not sure, `sha384` is usually a good choice; it's one of the most
+> compromise your design.
+If you're not sure, `sha384` is usually a safe choice:
-> widely-supported algorithms that is still believed to be secure, and is fast.
+> it's one of the most widely-supported algorithms that is still believed to be
+> generally secure.

 The following hash algorithms are supported: